adamsussman/flask-pydantic-api/README.md

 * `maximum_expansion_depth`: int = 5 - If using `pydantic-enhanced-serialzer` this controls how deep expansions can go.
 See [Using the Enhanced Serializer](#serializer).
 * `openapi_schema_extra`: Optional[Dict[str, Any]] - Optional extra data to add to the openapi schema.
 Will be merged with automatically generated schema data at `paths.<path>.<method>`.
 * `model_dump_kwargs`: Optional[Dict[str, Any]] - Optional kwargs will be passed to Pydantic's `model_dump` as arguments when serializing a BaseModel returned by this endpoint.
+* `get_request_model_from_query_string`: Optional[bool] - Affects OpenAPI schema generation.
+When true the endpoint will specfify the request model's properties as query string arguments instead of request body arguments.
+Defaults to False.

 Flask configuration: